info@accountor.ca +1-416-646-2580

 The fees associated with filing a nil return for a corporation are significantly less than those of a full T2.
 The rates will depend on your specific company, including whether you have zero income or a loss, where you operate, and how many, if any, schedules are needed.

-Is there a penalty for not filing a nil tax return Canada?
+Is there a penalty for not filing a nil tax return in Canada?

 On a nil tax return, there would be no tax payable and therefore no direct penalties levied on your corporation from missing the deadline.
 However, this late filing even on a nil tax return can have unintended consequence and flag your business record within the CRA in the future.
 It is always advised to file a nil tax return by the deadline.